skogsgren/foxhole/README.md

 Here's an example search:

 ```
-foxhole-search android phone with buttons
+foxhole android phone with buttons
 ```

 Which in my case returns: